Q Should I be concerned that my Social Security Disability is being reviewed?

 - If no improvement in your health is expected, you may not be reviewed for several years following your first check.

 While a review does not mean you are going to lose your benefits, if your condition has markedly improved to the point where you can return to the workforce, you may be found ineligible to continue receiving SSD benefits.
-To learn more about what this may mean, schedule your free consultation today.
+To learn more about what this may mean and talk to a Social Security disability attorney, schedule your free consultation today.
 To contact my New Jersey Social Security law office, simply call or click on the live chat link to be connected.